 While not very common in residential kitchens, stainless steel is usually the preferred choice for commercial kitchens i.e. restaurants, bars, etc. It is associated with a professional kitchen as it is designed for functionality and practicality to withstand heavy use in lieu of style.

 The surface is very durable and incredibly resistant to heat as well as stains.
 It is generally easy to keep clean which is a major benefit for kitchens under heavy use.
 Practical and very good value.
 It’s a good option for someone looking to give the kitchen a facelift without breaking the bank.
 You can also find countertops made from recycled steel if you are looking for a ‘green’ option.

 As these countertops are often made with a relatively thin layered surface, they are susceptible to dents which are basically impossible to fix.
 It does take quite a force to dent them, however, moments in the kitchen can sometimes be unpredictable.
 Steel is often associated with an industrial look so it doesn’t suit all tastes, however, with a creative design, it can provide an interesting unique look that really ties the room together.
 Whilst it is easy to maintain and keep clean, it will definitely gather light scratches and scuffs over time, reducing its polished look and shine.

-Get more information and free advice from RenoAssistance.
+Get more information and advice with no fees from RenoAssistance.

-If you are looking to get started with your kitchen renovation or would simply like some more information or advice, you can speak to one of our renovation advisors free of charge.
-Our renovation advisors will also be able to refer you up to three specialized local kitchen contractors to meet with you to provide competing estimates to compare and make sure you get the right price.
-All of our contractors have attained our 360° Verified stamp of approval so you know that they are among the most reputable in the industry.
+If you are looking to get started with your kitchen renovation or would simply like some more information or advice, you can speak to one of our renovation Advisors with no fees.
+Our renovation Advisors will also be able to refer you up to three specialized local kitchen contractors to meet with you to provide competing estimates to compare and make sure you get the right price.
+All of our contractors have attained our 53-point Verified stamp of approval so you know that they are among the most reputable in the industry.